 \subsection{Experiment Setup}

-In our experiments, we set up an Ethereum 2.0 system in our laboratory as shown in Fig.~\ref{fig:exp_model}.
-This version of Ethereum uses a new consensus mechanism namely Proof-of-Stake~(PoS) instead of Proof-of-Work~(PoW).
-There are five Ethereum nodes, two bootnodes, a trustful device, and an attack device in our experiments.
+In our experiments, we set up an Ethereum 2.0 system in our laboratory, as shown in Fig.~\ref{fig:exp_model}.
+This version of Ethereum uses a new consensus mechanism, namely PoS instead of Proof-of-Work~(PoW).
+In our experiments, there are five Ethereum nodes, two bootnodes, a trustful device, and an attack device.
 All these devices are connected to a Cisco switch, which serves as the central hub for our local network.
 The configuration of these devices is as follows:

 \begin{itemize} \item Ethereum nodes are launched by \textit{Geth~v1.10.22} - an official open-source implementation of Ethereum network~\cite{Go-Ethereum} and \textit{Prysm~v3.2.0} - an official implementation of the PoS consensus mechanism in Ethereum~2.0~\cite{Prysm}.
 They share the same genesis configurations, e.g., chainID, block gas limit at 30,000,000 gas, etc. The configurations of nodes 1, 2, and 3 are workstation computers with processor Intel~Core~i9-10900~@5.2~GHz, RAM of 64~GB.
 The configurations of nodes 4 and 5 are personal computers with processor Intel~Core~i7-4810MQ~@3.8~GHz, RAM of 16~GB.